opensearch-project/documentation-website/_dashboards/visualize/maps.md

 - **Filter label** Allows you to give your filter a unique name.
 - **Spacial relation** Determines which operator to use during search.
 Works like a Venn diagram, but as a query.
 (Need to go back and check this.)
-- **Impacted layers** Whether the filter is applied to current the current view or another action.
+- **Impacted layers** Whether the filter is applied the current view or another action.

 #### Creating a new filter using a rectangle